 A single cyber incident can severely damage the reputation of a shipping company.
 Clients may lose trust, insurance premiums may increase, and long-standing contracts may be jeopardized.
 Trust is paramount in the maritime industry, and robust cybersecurity practices help preserve this trust by demonstrating a commitment to safety, reliability, and compliance.

-Core components of an effective maritime cyber strategy
+Core components of an effective maritime cybersecurity strategy

 Network segmentation